 Responding to complaints

-We aim to respond to all complaints within 5 days of receiving it.
-Sometimes it can take longer, if we have to investigate what happened for example.
-For the last 4 week period our average response time for complaints was 3.50working days.
+We aim to respond to all complaints within 5 days of receiving them.
+Sometimes it can take longer, for example, if we have to investigate what happened.
+For the last 4-week period our average response time for complaints was 10.52 working days.

-You can download our two Complaints Handling Procedure documents by clicking on the links below.
+You can download our Complaints Handling Procedure document by clicking on the link below: